Boiann/space-quiz/TESTING.md

  - Bug where the player's wrong inputs were adding to the score, solved by careful inspection of the code.
  - Inability to restart the program from the beginning from within the CLI.
 After many tries with the codes that didn't work and many hours online, the solution was found, and code adapted from [this](https://stackoverflow.com/questions/46112605/python3-issue-with-calling-execopen-read-inside-a-function "Link to restart program") Stack Overflow page.
  - Bug where there would sometimes be an ASCII escape code printed in the outro quote.
 This was brought on by author's own lack of attention.
 The whole quote was copied from the [Carl Sagan quotes webpage](https://www.goodreads.com/author/quotes/10538.Carl_Sagan "Link to Carl Sagan quotes webpage"), including the website's quotes (not actual input quotes).
+ - Inability to open preview of the webpage whilst adjusting HTML and CSS.
+The author contacted the tutoring service available as student of Code Institute.
+The solution was not found but it was suggested to install Live View extension for GitPod workspace, which author installed.
+After some time on Google the half-solution was found [here](https://www.gitpod.io/docs/introduction/languages/html "Link to HTML/CSS in GitPod").
+By inputting 'python -m http.server 8000' into the terminal a list of directories/files would open on a new webpage, and after clicking 'views' it was possible to somewhat see what was needed to adjust the background/spacing/flex-display.

 [Back to top ⇧](#space-quiz---testing)